 Members will receive various pieces of information from Buckeye through mailings and through face-to-face contact.
 These materials are printed in English and Spanish and can be requested in Spanish or other languages identified by the state.
 These materials include:

 - Transportation Information

 - Targeted Disease Management Brochure

 - Provider Directory

-- NurseWise[®] information
+- NurseWise® information

 - Emergency Room Information

 - Member Handbook, which includes:

-- o Benefit information, i.e., pharmacy network information, transportation information o Member rights and responsibilities
+- o Benefit information, i.e., transportation information

+- o Member rights and responsibilities

 Providers interested in receiving any of these materials may contact: